Cappadocia travel tips

 Tourists can nowadays travel underground as deep as eight storeys through the tunnels, which are dissected by ventilation shafts.
 Massive circular rock doors were built to roll across the passages when they needed to be sealed against the enemy.

-The ventilation shafts provided fresh air but were also cleverly designed to disperse the release of cooking smoke so the location of the city was not betrayed.
+The ventilation shafts provided fresh air but were also cleverly designed to disperse the release of cooking smoke so the location of the city was not betrayed and it didn’t guide the enemy.
 The planning and engineering were impressive.

 Dozens of underground cities were built so that entire communities and their livestock could hide from marauding armies.